blacklightpy/vaultofknowledge/07. Miscellaneous/Religions/Hinduism/Hindu Denominations.md

 		- It postulated that everything is made of atoms
 		- It aimed to fix the atheistic nature of Sankhya and the problems with Nyaaya
 	- **Foundational Texts**
-		- Vaisheshika Sutra by Kanaada Maharshi (2nd Century AD)
+		- Vaisheshika Soothra by Kanaada Maharshi (2nd Century AD)
 	- **Metaphysics**
 		-
 	- **Epistemology**